ccs-1l-f20/Gopu2001-Job-Reaper-The-Original/README.md

 * run ```python3 'NLP_Practice\naiveBayes jobs.py'``` to train the Naive Bayes model
 * run ```python3 GiantDB\giant.py``` to populate giant.db for use with training the models listed above
 * You may notice some errors with can't find file or related errors as some organization took place after so as to declutter the main folder.
 Contact me if you have any questions with finding any file.

+## Other Files
+This section will be updated in the Wiki soon.